Ikaruga: Reception and legacy

 The GameCube release received generally favorable reviews by western critics.
 The visuals, art design, and sound were universally praised and some criticism was directed towards the game's short length.
 Critics agreed that Ikaruga's game design was "innovative", "clever", and "unique".
 The difficulty was both highlighted for being inviting to old-school shooter fans, but was also criticized for building a barrier to genre newcomers.
 Tyrone Rodriguez of IGN called it "a shooter-fan's shooter," and Corbie Dillard of Nintendo Life stated "if you're a shooter fan, you absolutely must own at least one version of this masterpiece."
 IGN listed Ikaruga as their Game of the Month for April 2003, while GameSpot named it the best GameCube title of that month.
 Reception of the Xbox 360 and Windows ports was similar to the GameCube version.
 Topher Cantler of Destructoid gave Ikaruga a perfect score and dubbed it a "work of art".
 Although most critics still agreed that Ikaruga's unique game design was a positive characteristic, Simon Parkin of Eurogamer offered a counterpoint that its fresh design is also its weakness, in that it stifles many of the other elements that define shoot 'em ups and morph it into something different and "inscrutable."
 Reviews of the Switch port were also positive.

 Ikaruga continues to be one of the most revered shooters of all time.
 The Xbox 360, Windows, and Switch ports have received positive reviews.

 IGN voted Ikaruga the 3rd greatest 2D shooter of all time.
 Adam Smith of Rock, Paper, Shotgun called Ikaruga one of Treasure's greatest works and "one of the most perfect games [he] ever played."
 Kurt Kalata of Hardcore Gaming 101 shared similar sentiments, calling it one of Treasure's most popular games, and "one of the most remarkable shooters of all time."
+In 2020, Slant ranked Ikaruga 92nd on its 100 Best Video Games of All Time.
+They praised the unique polarity gameplay saying it "stylishly revitalizes the genre."

 The Dreamcast and GameCube versions sold 33,860 physical units in Japan.
 The Xbox Live Arcade version sold 137,088 digital units on the Xbox 360, as of 2011.
 The PC version has sold 128,543 digital units on Steam, as of 1 July 2018.